dgaydukov/cert-spring5/files/spring5.md

 Scopes can help to limit transitivity and modify classpath for different built tasks.
 There are 6 scopes:
 * `compile` - default scope if no other set.
 Dependencies with this scope available on the classpath for all builds.
 They are transitive.
 * `provided` - dependency should be provided by jdk or container.
 So it only available during compile-time.
 At run-time they won't be available.
 For example `spring-starter-tomcat` for `.war` application.
 * `runtime` - dependency only available at run-time not compile time.
-For example jdbc driver, since for compilation we are suing `DataSource` to obtain connection we don't need driver at compile time, be we definitely need it during runtime.
+For example jdbc driver, since for compilation we are using `DataSource` to obtain connection we don't need driver at compile time, be we definitely need it during runtime.
 * `test` - means that junit types would be available only in testing scope, not inside main app.
 For example class `AopTestUtils` is available under test folder, but you can't import it into main code.
 * `system` - similar to provided, but we should declare the exact path to jar file using `<systemPath/>` tag
 * `import` - available for type `pom`, should be replaced with all respective dependencies from it's pom.